reactjs/react.dev/src/content/reference/react/useInsertionEffect.md

 * You can't update state from inside `useInsertionEffect`.
 * By the time `useInsertionEffect` runs, refs are not attached yet.
 * `useInsertionEffect` may run either before or after the DOM has been updated.
 You shouldn't rely on the DOM being updated at any particular time.
-* Unlike other types of Effects, which fire cleanup for every Effect and then setup for every Effect, `useInsertionEffect` will fire both cleanup and setup one component at a time.
+* Unlike other types of Effects, which fire cleanup for every Effect and then setup for every Effect, `useInsertionEffect` will fire both cleanup and setup one Component at a time.
 This results in an "interleaving" of the cleanup and setup functions.
 ---

 ## Usage {/*usage*/}

 ### Injecting dynamic styles from CSS-in-JS libraries {/*injecting-dynamic-styles-from-css-in-js-libraries*/}

-Traditionally, you would style React components using plain CSS.
+Traditionally, you would style React Components using plain CSS.

 ```js
 // In your JS file: